Right to Legal Representation in Saudi Arabia

 What is this right?

-You have the right to a lawyer during criminal proceedings in Saudi Arabia:
+You have the right to a lawyer during criminal proceedings in Saudi Arabia — and for the most serious charges, the court must appoint one:

-• Lawyer during interrogation: Your lawyer has the right to be present during investigation sessions and can review case documents.
+• Lawyer during interrogation: Your lawyer has the right to be present during Niyaba (Public Prosecution) investigation sessions and can review case documents.

-• Mandatory representation: For major crimes (those carrying death, amputation, or other severe penalties), the court must appoint a lawyer if the accused cannot afford one.
+• Mandatory representation: For major crimes carrying death, amputation, or other severe Sharia penalties, the court must appoint a lawyer if the accused cannot afford one.

-• Legal aid: The Saudi Bar Association and certain government programmes provide free legal assistance to those who qualify financially.
+• Legal aid: The Saudi Bar Association and government programmes (including the Ministry of Justice legal aid initiative) provide free assistance to qualifying individuals.

 When does it apply?

-• You are a suspect or accused person in a criminal investigation.
+• You are a suspect or accused person in a criminal investigation conducted by the Niyaba.

 • This right applies to both Saudi nationals and foreign residents.

-• If you cannot afford a lawyer, request court-appointed counsel — this is mandatory for serious charges.
+• If you cannot afford a lawyer, request court-appointed counsel — mandatory for charges carrying death or amputation.

-• Contact your embassy or consulate if you are a foreign national — they can help locate legal representation.
+• Contact your embassy or consulate if you are a foreign national — they maintain lists of Arabic-speaking lawyers experienced with expat cases.

 What should you NOT do?

-• Do not waive your right to a lawyer under pressure — even if authorities say it will speed things up.
+• Do not waive your right to a lawyer under pressure — even if authorities suggest cooperating will speed up your release.

-• Do not assume you cannot afford legal help — legal aid may be available for qualifying cases.
+• Do not assume you cannot afford legal help — the Ministry of Justice legal aid programme and the Bar Association may cover your case.

 You came here to know your rights — help someone else know theirs.